OntimizeWeb/docs/_o_components/35-o-table.component.md

 ### Row grouping <span class='menuitem-badge'>new<span>

+Ontimize Web allows merge fields belonging to one column so that the consecutive fields have the same value through the **row grouping**.
+Each group will be marked with one row with joined cells above containing the group value.

-For grouping by one o more columns, you can:
+For grouping/ungrouping by one o more columns, you can:
 1. Configure **grouped columns by default** with the `grouped-columns` property.
 As you can see in the example below, as soon as there is at least one active row group, the table will add an additional row for displaying the group in a tree structure with expand/collapse navigation.